Code of Conduct and Diversity Statement

 The Nordic Society Oikos (NSO) aims to create an environment that allows respectful, inclusive, and equal treatment of peers.
 NSO will not accept discrimination or harassment by any means, based on factors such as ethnic or national origin, race, religion, sex, gender identity, sexual orientation, political or other opinion, citizenship, language, (mental or physical) disability, physical appearance, age, or socio-economic class.

-In addition, NSO rejects all forms of bullying including threatening, humiliating, or intimidating actions that causes harm to an individual or interfer with NSO activities.
+In addition, NSO rejects all forms of bullying including threatening, humiliating, or intimidating actions that cause harm to an individual or interfere with NSO activities.
 Discrimination, or any form of harassment and/or bullying should be reported, which may result in consequences for the offender.

-Any participant of NSO events that violates the NSO Diversity statement or Code of conduct will be asked to immediately stop the behaviour, and may be asked leave the premises without prior warning or monetary refund.
-The NSO reserves the right to terminate NSO membership (temorarily or permanently) or may prohibit an offender from taking part in future NSO meetings and/or activities.
+Any participant of NSO events that violates the NSO Diversity Statement or Code of Conduct will be asked to immediately stop the behaviour, and may be asked leave the premises without prior warning or monetary refund.
+The NSO reserves the right to terminate NSO membership (temporarily or permanently) or may prohibit an offender from taking part in future NSO meetings and/or activities.

 Our first point of action will be to resolve any conflicts between the offender and the subject at the event venue.
 If necessary and deemed appropriate, hotel security or local law enforcement will be alerted in order to stop an offence.

 NSO and meeting representatives expected to ensure, as far as possible and to the best of their knowledge, that meeting participants are valued, treated with respect and equality in accordance with our Diversity Statement and Code of Conduct.